GemCopeland/personal-website/src/posts/_drafts/2019-10-30-making-a-website.md

 ## Accessibility

-``TODO PH & GC
-- designing and developing for accessibility from the outset
-- why complying with accessibility requirements make your site better for everyone ``
+``TODO PH & GC: designing and developing for accessibility from the outset, and why complying with accessibility requirements make your site better for everyone``

 ## Openness